Nigel Merrett

-Nigel Robert Merrett (born 1940) is a British zoologist and ichthyologist and former director of the fish section of the British Natural History Museum.
+Nigel Robert Merrett (born 1940) is a British zoologist, ichthyologist, and former director of the fish section of the British Natural History Museum.

-In 1998, Merrett participated in an expedition headed by Nikolas Vasilyevich Parin to collect deepwater specimens.
+In 1998, Merrett participated in an expedition headed by Nikolas Vasilyevich Parin to collect deepwater samples.

 Book

 In 1997, Merrett, along with R.L.
 Haedrich, wrote the book Deep-Sea Demersal Fish and Fisheries.
 In the book, they warn against fishing in deep water.